MCNotes/MCNotes.github.io/_pages/about.md

  project </li>
  <li> Should be able to be run as a 'standalone notebook' </li>
  <li> It should not contain data within the submission repo (e.g. .csv, .xml, .txt files) </li>
+ <li> Your code should be open source (check the [OSI definition](https://opensource.org/osd)) </li>

+### What about submissions that rely upon proprietary languages/development environments?

+We strongly prefer software that doesn't rely upon proprietary (paid for) development environments/programming languages.
+However, provided your submission meets our submission requirements (including having a valid open source license) then we will consider your submission for review.
+Should your submission be accepted for review, we may ask you, the submitting author, to help us find reviewers who already have the required development environment installed.

+### What does the submission/review process looks like?
+We highly encourage you to familiarize with the [reviewers guidelines](#reviewers).

 ## Reviewer guidelines

 ## Content licensing
 Copyright of MC Notes is retained by submitting authors and accepted papers are